Calling All Cars!: Gameplay

 Calling All Cars! is similar to Twisted Metal, although one critic suggested that an early demo version of the game seemed to have "more in common with NBA Jam than it does Twisted Metal".
 It employs a top-down 3rd person perspective and cel-shaded graphics.
 There are bonus vehicles that can be unlocked through the completion of certain tasks, e.g. winning a tournament at Captain difficulty.

 The object of the game is to capture escaped convicts while battling against three other bounty hunters who are also trying to capture the criminals.
 Points are awarded for captured criminals, and the bounty hunter with the most points wins.
 The game features online multiplayer and split-screen play.

 The criminals in question have escaped from a local high-security prison by tunneling out.
 Criminals emerge from the ground somewhere on the current level and begin to walk around.

 To capture a criminal that has just emerged from the ground; the player must follow an above-car arrow to the criminals location, and ram into the criminal.
 Upon ramming the criminal is launched high into the air, and upon coming down will be captured by the nearest bounty hunter.
 A targeting reticule appears under the criminal and turns green if the bounty hunter is in the correct position to collect and red if they are not.
 If there are no bounty hunters present the criminal will continue walking until rammed again.
 Once a criminal has been captured by a bounty hunter the objective is to take it to one of 6 available incarceration facilities.
 In order of points these are: 1 point - Police Station, 2 point - Jail, 3 point - Maximum Security, Blue Paddywagon, 4 point - Police Helicopter, 5 point - Red Paddywagon.
 Once a bounty hunter has captured a criminal, the other bounty hunters objective changes to try to claim the criminal for themselves.
 This can be done in multiple ways: a high-speed collision, or using one of the three power-ups.
 These power-ups include a homing missile, a large, front-mounted mallet and a front-mounted magnet.
 The homing missile and the magnet both have lock-on capabilities, the homing missile emits a sound as it nears lock-on and the magnet's "beam" turns red to indicate successful lock-on.
 The mallet shows a radius around the bounty hunters vehicle that will be effected.
 If hit by the mallet or homing missile the criminal launches into the air from the previous bounty hunters car, much akin to if it had been rammed for the first time.
 If hit in a high-speed collision or caught using the magnet the criminal is transferred directly to the bounty hunter.

+Online multiplayer was available until the servers were taken offline in January 2010.